 ALL DOGS WILL BE SPAYED AND NEUTERED: For the safety of all dogs, we require all dogs to be fixed by 6 months of age.
 Studies show that after 6 months, dogs exhibit behavioral changes due to levels of hormones in their body.
 We understand that some vets are recommending a later time with certain breeds because of growth plates.
 If your dog fits into this, we will require the note from the vet stating that they wish to fix your dog at XXXX months old, signed and dated by vet, and a note will be placed on your file before that month.
-With this exception we also have the right as the staff at The Groom Room to refuse play care to any dog that has a signed waiver by a vet that exhibits signs of aggression/behavior issues due to not being spayed/neutered.unacceptable by WE DO NOT ALLOW SHOCK COLLARS OR BASKET MUZZLES.
+With this exception we also have the right as the staff at The Groom Room to refuse play care to any dog that has a signed waiver by a vet that exhibits signs of aggression/behavior issues due to not being spayed/neutered.

+FLEA/TICK FREE: All dogs must be flea/tick free.
+Should a dog be observed to have fleas or ticks, a flea/tick treatment will be applied and charged to the owner at a rate of up to $80.00 depending on severity and size of dog.
+Owner further understands that The Groom Room, takes great measures to ensure a free flea/tick environment and is not responsible for any pet(s) that contract any parasites while attending daycare.

+GROUP PLAY: All dogs must pass a general behavior assessment in order to attend dog-dog group play.
+No dog may be admitted to group play who show any signs of aggression.
+Owner further understands and agrees that in admitting Owner’s dog(s) to dog-dog group play, Owner is representing to The Groom Room that Owner’s dog(s) is/are in good health and have not harmed, shown aggression, or exhibited any threatening behavior towards any person or other dogs.
+Any dog(s) demonstrating aggression or other behavior deemed unacceptable by The Groom Room staff may be required to leave daycare.
+WE DO NOT ALLOW SHOCK COLLARS OR BASKET MUZZLES.

 WATER PLAY: During hot weather, we do have several small pools and sprinklers that the dogs play in together.
 Be aware that your dog may be wet/damp/dirty from water play upon pick up.
 If you chose to not allow your dog to participate in water play, we will do our best but we cannot guarantee that it won’t get wet.
 IN THE EVENT THAT THEY HAVE A HEALTH CONCERN (EAR INFECTION) WE RECOMMEND NOT BRINGING THEM TO DAYCARE, IT IS DIFFICULT TO KEEP A WATER-LOVING DOG OUT OF WATER PLAYTIME, AND IT IS NOT FAIR TO OTHER DOGS TO NOT HAVE WATER FOR ONE DOG.